 The Taiwanese translator stays with the earlier translation, 命理學 mìnglǐ-xué, 'study of the principles of fate'.

-The Japanese translator uses 数霊術 sūrei-jutsu, a fortune-telling technique based on numbers such as birthdays, the number of strokes in characters, etc. In Numerology and Grammatica, numerology was translated as 数密学 sūmitsu-gaku, the study of the secrets of numbers.
+The Japanese translator uses 数霊術 sūrei-jutsu, a fortune-telling technique based on numbers such as birthdays, the number of strokes in characters, etc. This is an advance on Numerology and Grammatica, where 'numerology' was translated as 数密学 sūmitsu-gaku, the study of the secrets of numbers.

-The Vietnamese translator used thuật số (術數 if represented in Chinese characters), the study of numbers or divination, in the title of Numerology and Grammatica.
-In this book she switches to số học (數學), meaning 'arithmetic'.
-The earlier translation seems more accurate.
+The Vietnamese translator used thuật số (術數 in Chinese characters), the 'study of numbers' i.e., 'divination', and later lượng số học (量數學) 'study of quantities' in the title of Numerology and Grammatica.
+In this book she uses số học (數學), meaning 'arithmetic'.
+The earliest translation is more accurate.